 Chill in the refrigerator for at least 4 hours.
 Voila!
 Enjoy your lovely phantom cheesecake with your mom!
-Best to consume 1 hours after removing it from the fridge (room temperature) for a more creamy and savoury taste.
+Best to consume 1 hour after removing it from the fridge (room temperature) for a creamier and savoury taste.

 Image source https://mr-cheesecake.com/

 |Przemysław Sokołowski's Pick||Trio Book|